 DAYS?
 MTWTFSS HIT 0-7 X X This is the prompt that actually activates the temporary schedule, and allows the temporary schedule to be customized to a particular week's needs.
 To select the days which are to be activated, enter the desired number 1-7 (Monday = 1).
-An "X" will appear under that day, indicating the previously entered schedule for that day is active.
+An X will appear under that day, indicating the previously entered schedule for that day is active.
 Entering a day's number again will deactivate that day.
-Pressing 0 will turn all days on/off.
+Pressing $\mathbf{0}$ will turn all days on/off.

-The temporary schedule will only be in effect for the days which have the letter x underneath them.
-As the week progresses, the days are reset to the inactive state.
+The temporary schedule will only be in effect for the days that have the letter X underneath them.
+As the week progresses, the days are reset to the deactive state.

-When completed, press \ to exit the temporary schedule entry mode.
+When completed, press $\star$ to exit the temporary schedule entry mode.